From concept to community

 Preset location icons with predictive selection— Pre-loaded icons for common QRB start locations maintain visual language continuity from the calendar.
 When a route starts by one of these locations that start locaiton with be automatically selected reducing strain further.

-Two-start edge case — Automatically generates the two-start variant, handling the most common edge case without a new file
+Two-start edge case with detection — Automatically generates the two-start variant, handling the most common edge case without a new file

 . .